-"I don't recall a governor of any state going as 'local' as Governor DeSantis has' with his endorsements and campaign support, Saint Leo's Orlando said.
-"Not just in Florida, but nationwide, but... he really has money to burn."
+"I'don't recall a governor of any state

+going as 'local' as Governor DeSantis

+has' with his endorsements and campaign support, Saint Leo's Orlando said.

+"Not just in Florida, but nationwide,

+but... he really has money to burn."

-Legge has benefited from mailers paid for by DeSantis' political committee.
+Legge has benefited from mailers

+paid for by DeSantis' political committee.

+paid for by DeSantis political commit-tee.

 "It's a good help," she said.
-"We appreciate it."
+"We ap-preciate it."

-Legge is a 35-year-old mother who has attended most Hillsborough School Board meetings over the past three years, complaining about COVID-19 politices and other issues.
-She is involved icies and other issues.
-She is involved with Moms for America, a conservative with Mons for America, a conservative activist group based in Missouri.
-She first met DeSantis when she spoke at a press conference the governor held to sign legislation on how racial issues are taught in schools.
-"It really should just be back-to-basics education, we shouldn't have these divisive topics where we're pitting children against each other," Legge said.
-Follow Herald-Tribune Political Editor Zac Anderson on Toulter at @accjanderson.
-He can be reached at zac.anderson@heraldtribune.com
+Legge is a 35-year-old mother who has attended most Hillsborough School Board meetings over the past three years, complaining about COVID-19 pol-ition, set July 19 icies and other issues.
+She is involved with Moms for America, a conservative with Moms for America, a conservative activist group based in Missouri.
+She first met DeSantis when she spoke at a press conference the gover-nor held to sign legislation on how racial issues are taught in schools.
+"It really should just be back-to-ba-fers education we should;" have these

+"It really should just be back-to-ba-sics education, we shouldn't have these divisive topics where we're pitting chil-dren against each other," Legge said.
+Follow Herald-Tribune Political Edi-tor Zac Anderson on Twitter at @zac-janderson.
+He can be reached at zac.an-derson@heraldtribune.com

-Purchase highest value room at regular price, and get select styles of carpet, hardwood, vinyl and taminate for all other rooms of equal or lesser value for \$50 each when you pay for installation; and materials.
-Promotion does not spayly to stafes, miscellenieous charges, and prior purchases.
-P may not be sold separate from installation are suidential installations only, and at the same additions available in all areas.
-Valid through 071 11722.
-Subject to change, Details at Empired oday.com Sales (except CA, MA, UT) and installation are provided by Independent contractors.
-Licensure at Empire Today.com.
-CSLB 1047 108 compliance with the provisions of Chapter 190, Florida Statules, a public hearing will be held by the Board of Co ministioners of Indian River County to consider an ordinance to grant a petition to establish the LP Community Develop-tion (FDAIrids), which is fatuled.
+Purchase highest value room at regular price, and get select styles of carpet, hardwood, vinyl and taminate for all other rooms of equal or lesser value for \$50 each when you pay for installation, a yand materials.
+Promotion does not apply to stafe, miscellaneous charge, and prior purchase.
+Pi may not be sold separate from installation residential installations only, and at the same address wailable in all areas.
+Valid through 071.1172.
+Solget for change, Details at Empire I oddy, com.